krolow/queue-run/docs/schedules.md

 * Use the `schedule` command to test your function locally, and run a scheduled job in production at any time
 * Use the `status` and `metrics` commands to check on your schedule
 * For resilient execution and scaling workloads, combine schedules with standard and FIFO queues
-* Middleware to use monitoring tools like cronitor.io, healthchecks.io, Sentry, Rollbar, etc

 ## The Scheduled Job Function